 After graduating from Georgia in 1989 with a degree in finance, Satterfield won the West Virginia Open and advanced to the quarterfinals of the U.S. Amateur.
 In the fall of 1989 he turned pro and played the Hogan (Web.com), South Africa and Hooters mini-tours.
 In addition, he won the second stage of the 1991 PGA Tour Qualifying School with a blistering 17-under-par total.
 In 1992 Satterfield notched three top five finishes on the Hogan Tour and finished 66th on the money list.

 Though no longer a touring professional, Satterfield keeps his game in shape by practicing with and instructing his team.
 That practice paid off in the summer of 2000 when he won the Greenville County Amateur with rounds of 67-70-70.
 In addition, he took the 1997 Furman Invitational over a field of almost 100 and qualified for the U.S. Amateur with rounds of 68-69.
 In 1998, he advanced to the U.S. Mid-Amateur Championship.

-Satterfield is currently the past-president of the Golf Coaches Association of America and is currently serving as the interim third vice-president of the GCAA.
+Satterfield is a past-president of the Golf Coaches Association of America and is currently serving as the interim third vice-president of the GCAA.
 He previously served as a consulting member of the United States Golf Association Rules of Golf Committee, the USGA Amateur Public Links Committee and the Carolina’s Golf Association Executive Board.

 Satterfield is married to the former Lori Beth Honaker of Bluefield, W.Va.
 The couple has two children: a daughter, Kateland, and a son, Chandler.